Sistrunk Procedure (Thyroglossal Duct Cyst)

 Billing Tips

-- The Sistrunk procedure includes cyst excision, the central portion of the hyoid bone, and the tract up to the foramen cecum.
-This is all bundled in 60280/60281.
+- The Sistrunk procedure — cyst excision, central hyoid segment, and tract through tongue base to foramen cecum — is all bundled in 60280/60281.
 Do not separately bill hyoid bone excision or tract dissection.

-- If infection or abscess is present at the time of surgery, document it.
-This increases operative complexity and supports modifier -22 if the dissection is substantially more difficult than standard.
+- If infection or abscess is present at the time of excision (not staged I&D), document it — this increases operative complexity and supports modifier -22 if the dissection is substantially more difficult.
+To justify -22, document total operative time compared to typical, specific reason for increased difficulty, and describe the extra work performed.

 - 90-day global period: wound checks, suture removal, and routine follow-up are bundled.
 Recurrence requiring re-excision within 90 days uses modifier -78.
-Recurrence after 90 days uses 60281 (recurrent cyst code).
+Recurrence after 90 days uses 60281.